juansueldo/shiftmanager/README.md

 ### License

-This project is licensed under the [MIT License](https://opensource.org/license/MIT).
+This project is licensed under the <a href="https://opensource.org/license/MIT" target="_blank" rel="noopener noreferrer">MIT License</a>.